Afro-Brazilians: Religion

-Most black people are Christians, mainly Catholics.
-Afro-Brazilian religions such as Candomblé and Umbanda have many followers, but they are open to people of any race, and, indeed, while the proportions of black people (in the strict sense, i.e., "pretos") are higher among practitioners of these religions than among the population in general, Whites are a majority in Umbanda, and a significant minority (bigger than black people in the strict sense) in Candomblé.
-They are concentrated mainly in large urban centers such as Salvador, Recife, Rio de Janeiro, Porto Alegre, Brasília, São Luís.
-In addition to Candomblé, which is closer to the original West African religions, there is also Umbanda, which blends Catholic and Kardecist Spiritism beliefs with African beliefs.
-Candomblé, Batuque, Xango and Tambor de Mina were originally brought by enslaved Africans shipped from Africa to Brazil.
+Most Black Brazilian people are Christians, mainly Catholics.
+Afro-Brazilian religions such as Candomblé and Umbanda have many followers.
+Although these religions have a higher proportion of Black practitioners, Whites also make up a significant portion, particularly in Umbanda.
+These religions are mainly practiced in large urban centers such as Salvador, Recife, Rio de Janeiro, Porto Alegre, Brasília, São Luís.
+Candomblé is closer to the original West African religions, and Umbanda blends Catholic and Kardecist Spiritism beliefs with African beliefs.
+Candomblé, Batuque, Xango and Tambor de Mina were introduced to Brazil by enslaved Africans.

 These enslaved Africans would summon their gods, called Orixas, Voduns or Inkices with chants and dances they had brought from Africa.
 These religions have been persecuted in the past, mainly due to Catholic influence.
 However, the Brazilian government has legalized them.
 In current practice, Umbanda followers leave offerings of food, candles and flowers in public places for the spirits.
 The Candomblé terreiros are more hidden from general view, except in famous festivals such as Iemanjá Festival and the Waters of Oxalá in the Northeast.
 From Bahia northwards there is also different practices such as Catimbo, Jurema with heavy, though not necessarily authentic, indigenous elements.
+Some Afro Brazilians can be considered Yoruba Brazilians.

 Since the late 20th century, a large number of Afro-Brazilians became followers of Protestant denominations, mainly Neopentecostal churches.
 Among Brazil's predominant ethnicities, Blacks make up the largest proportion of Pentecostal Protestants, while Whites make up the largest group of non-Pentecostal Protestants.
 As mentioned, some black Brazilians are Muslims of Sunni sect whose ancestors were called Malê.

+According to the 2022 demographic census, the Black population in Brazil is predominantly Christian, with 49.0% identifying as Catholics and 30.0% as Evangelicals.
+Only 2.3% of Black Brazilians follow Afro-Brazilian religions such as Candomblé and Umbanda, 1.5% profess Spiritism, 12.3% declare no religion, and 4.7% adhere to other faiths.
+Although African-derived religions are historically associated with Black populations and have a higher proportion of Black practitioners compared to other religious traditions, 42.9% of their adherents are white, while the remainder are brown (33.2%) and Black (23.2%).